TwoRingSoft/tworingsoft.com/blog/_posts/2018-11-19-swift-async-operations-at-your-command.md

 I brought over some old ObjC tests that exercised cancellation logic in async and compound operations.
 After adding some for stock synchronous `NSOperation`s, I straightened out some discrepencies around when and which completions blocks are executed, and also for some KVO events.
 I also hit a possible known runtime bug w.r.t. which selector names receive KVO events for operation state properties, where `NSOperation` sends updates on keypaths with the ‘is’ prefix, e.g. `isExecuting`, whereas my Swift `AsyncOperation` sends them on the backing property names, e.g. `executing`; this despite explicitly sending it on the prefixed version in `AsyncOperation`'s implementation, and the fact the everything still works on queues in the demo project.
 Some [filed bugs](https://bugs.swift.org/browse/SR-4397) and [discussions](https://forums.developer.apple.com/thread/87398) were pointed out to me around `Operation` KVO, so it looks like work is still being done here.

-### Concurrency
+#### Concurrency

 Originally, my test `AsyncOperation` subclass would use delayed GCD async dispatches to simulate long running tasks.
-However, I wanted to add some tests that exercise normal execution of operations, fulfilling expectations in all their completion blocks and for all KVO events.
+Now, I wanted to add some tests that exercise normal execution of operations, fulfilling expectations in all their completion blocks and for all KVO events.
 However `waitForExpectations(withTimeout:handler:)` blocks execution to wait for those expectations.
-I wound up removing the delayed dispatch; the time simulation doesn't matter to verify all the completion behavior is correct.
+I wound up removing the delayed dispatch; the time simulation doesn't matter when verifying all the completion behavior is correct–by definition, an async operation requires _arbitrary_ time to complete, so short==long for our purposes.
 (To see them work with time delays, check out the demo project mentioned at the end of the post.)

 Similarly, I had trouble testing normal behvavior of compound operations.
 I could not find a way to allow their private operation queues to finish normal execution, that wouldn't deadlock with the test's attempt to wait for expectations.
 These test cases are currently commented out with a note; the demo operation is currently the best way to verify that multiple compound operations execute correctly on a queue.